Luvanis: Activities

 Luvanis is a company focused on identifying and acquiring the rights to forgotten brand gems in order to reposition them and find partners or investors to fund their relaunch.
 The business model attempts to strike a balance between reasserting the brands’ heritage, and updating it for the present.
 Over the years, Luvanis has constituted a portfolio of long-dormant ‘sleeping beauty’ brands composed of former luxury houses in fashion, shoes, leather goods, jewelry, perfume, and champagne, which had enjoyed decades of success before closing doors.
 Brands selected will typically have received great recognition both in their prime (prizes at World's fairs, imperial or royal warrants) and later on, with for instance dedicated exhibitions (such as Paul Poiret or Charles James honored at the Metropolitan Museum of Art), or in some cases by becoming the object of a strong cult following.

-Notable brands
+Brands

-The most notable long heritage brands currently or formerly part of Luvanis portfolio include the following:
+A list of brands that are currently or formerly part of Luvanis portfolio: